janalifanova/PortnovSchool/README.md

 # Test cases for Bluescape project.

-Test suite contains tree test cases:
-1. Positive ValidLogin
-2. Negative InvalidLogin
-3. Negative InvalidPassword
+1. Program ValidLogin allows to run Positive test case: Valid Login.

  For security reasons the username and password are requested from the keyboard.

+2. Program InvalidLogin allows to run Negative test case: invalid login.

+For security reasons the  valid password is requested from the keyboard.

+Invalid username is set programmatically.

+2. Program InvalidPwd allows to run Negative test case: invalid password.

+For security reasons the  valid username is requested from the keyboard.

+Invalid password is set programmatically.